Back to Articles

 • Difficulty bending forward to reach your feet could make it harder to put on shoes or tie shoelaces.

 There are so many ways to make dressing easier!
-Some people change their clothing, like wearing pull-on trousers instead of zipped ones.
+Some people change the type of clothes they wear.
+This could mean wearing pull-on trousers instead of zipped ones, or wearing clothes that don’t have buttons.

-Others use clever ‘hacks’ to make dressing easier.
-There’s a huge range of easy-to-use assistive products available at well-known retailers.
+There are clever ‘hacks’ to make dressing easier.
+There’s a huge range of easy-to-use dressing aids available at well-known retailers.

 Dressing stick

-A dressing stick is useful if you have difficulty bending and reaching.
+A dressing stick is a useful dressing aid if you have difficulty bending and reaching.

 • A dressing stick is a lightweight stick with a hook at one end.
 It has a rubber thimble or two-prong hook at the other end.